 I am not saying that these sciences aren’t helpful in explaining some human behaviour, yet my contention is that these sciences are not the ONLY way to explain human behaviour since the human being is a complex creature that cannot be reduced to a chemical or physical data in a lab experiment.
 Moreover, modern science may have mastered how the body works, and how our brains function, but they don’t give a satisfying answer to how the soul works and what its needs are that if fulfilled – can help us lead meaningful and productive lives.

 Understanding the needs of the soul

-It is true, that it is hard to define the soul and it is hard to “touch it” or “feel it” or “smell it” or “taste it” or “see it” But just because it’s hard to define what the soul is – do we deny its entire existence and ignore such a huge important element of our lives that we all intuitively feel exists?
+It is true, that it is hard to define the soul and it is hard to “touch it” or “feel it” or “smell it” or “taste it” or “see it” But just because it’s hard to define what the soul is – do we deny its entire existence and ignore such a hugely important element of our lives that we all intuitively feel exists?

 In Islam, we are taught that the Soul is the matter of the Unseen and we would not really understand the soul:

 “And they ask you, [O Muhammad], about the soul.
 Say, “The soul is of the affair of my Lord.
-And mankind have not been given of knowledge except a little.”
+And mankind has not been given of knowledge except a little.”
 [Quran: Chapter 17, Verse 85]

 However, we are taught to recognize its needs and desires and to feed the needs of the soul regularly.
-Just like the body and brain needs food, water, and a distraction-free environment to get its best work done.. the soul has needs as well and if we don’t fulfill its needs we risk leading meaningless, purposeless lives.
+Just like the body and brain needs food, water, and a distraction-free environment to get its best work done.. the soul has needs as well and if we don’t fulfil its needs we risk leading meaningless, purposeless lives.

 So what are the needs of the soul and how can these needs boost our productivity?